Posts Tagged ‘sabbath’

 If we delete the noise on a regular basis, become unreachable at times, delegate authority and responsibilities and tend to our hearts, the crisis moments will begin to diminish.

-I strongly recommend scheduling retreats like the one my wife and I are currently enjoying as often as you can.
 Focus on the Family and many other reputable organizations provide preventative maintenance opportunities that focus on everything from your marriage to your emotional health, and so much more.

 Classes, workshops, retreats and other helps will strengthen your heart, your family and your ministry.

-Churches, invest the money on your pastor.
+Churches, invest the money in your pastor.

 The church should be budgeting a significant amount of money for self-care.
 Pastors don't need the added burden of attempting to finance strategies to support their emotional health.
 Church boards, pay up.